kosmoi/Firefox-Photon-Clone/INSTALLATION-GUIDE.md

 2. Open the 'about:config' site in firefox and set the 'toolkit.legacyUserProfileCustomizations.stylesheets' preference to 'true'

-3. Open the 'about:support' site and open the 'Profile Directory' (declared in the Table)
+3. Open the 'about:support' site and the 'Profile Directory' folder (declared in the Table)

 4. Copy the 'chrome'-folder of the repository in the 'Profile Directory' folder